AzaidOA/Neo-T-cells_2024/README.md

 ### Single-cell Analysis

 - **Demultiplexing and Mapping**: Utilize our in-house pipeline along with Cell Ranger for demultiplexing and mapping.
-- **Quality Control**: Employ our in-house pipeline for single-cell quality control measures.
+- **Quality control and clustering**: Employ our in-house pipeline for single-cell quality control measures and generation of clusters.
-- **Clustering**: Generate clusters using our in-house pipeline integrated with Seurat.
 - **VDJ Libraries Aggregation**: Aggregate VDJ libraries using our in-house [pipeline](https://github.com/vijaybioinfo/VDJ_aggr).

 ## Citation